ccfd/courses/cs2_lab02.md

 GLM in its original form is defined for the definite integral on the interval $[-1, 1]$:
 $$ I = \int_{-1}^{1}{f(x)dx} $$
-From the lectures you know, each definite integral on the interval $[a,b]$ can be transformed into integral on interval $[-1,1]$.
+This is not a problem as from the lectures you know, each definite integral on the interval $[a,b]$ can be transformed into integral on interval $[-1,1]$.
 The value of this definite integral is approximated using formula:
 $$I = \int_{-1}^{1}{f(x)dx} \approx \sum_{i=1}^{n}{w_if(x_i)}$$